Angel Beats!: Broadcast and distribution

 The 13-episode Angel Beats! anime television series is directed by Seiji Kishi and produced by P.A.
 Works and Aniplex.
-It aired in Japan between April 3 and June 26, 2010 on the CBC television network.
-The first episode was previewed on March 22, 2010 to a selected number of people who participated in a lottery held earlier that month.
+It aired in Japan between April 3 and June 26, 2010, on the CBC television network.
+The first episode was previewed on March 22, 2010, to a selected number of people who participated in a lottery held earlier that month.
 The screenplay was written by Jun Maeda, who originally conceived the series.
 Chief animator Katsuzō Hirata based the character design used in the anime on Na-Ga's original designs.
 Sound and music direction was headed by Satoki Iida.

-The series was released on seven BD/DVD compilation volumes between June 23 and December 22, 2010 in limited and regular editions.
+The series was released in seven BD/DVD compilation volumes between June 23 and December 22, 2010, in limited and regular editions.
 Three drama CDs, written by Maeda and performed by the anime's cast, were released with the first, fourth and sixth limited edition BD/DVD volumes.
 The seventh BD/DVD volume featured an original video animation (OVA) episode, as well as a bonus short which serves as another epilogue to the series.
 Each of the BD/DVD volumes contained commentaries by the characters performed by the voice cast and written by Maeda.
-A BD box set was released in Japan on June 24, 2015 and also included another OVA episode.
+A BD box set was released in Japan on June 24, 2015, and also included another OVA episode.
 Sentai Filmworks licensed the anime, and along with distributor Section23 Films, released the series on BD/DVD on July 26, 2011.
 Siren Visual licensed the anime for Australia and New Zealand.
 The series has also been licensed in the United Kingdom by Manga Entertainment and released the series on BD/DVD on June 25, 2012.
-In November 2017, Sentai Filmworks announced their release of the series would go out-of-print, and the series was later removed from their catalogue and from online streaming service Hidive.
+In November 2017, Sentai Filmworks announced the release of the series would go out-of-print, and the series was later removed from their catalogue and online streaming service Hidive.
 Crunchyroll later added the series to its catalog in the Americas, the United Kingdom and Ireland in 2019.